siobhanlgorman/80s-Mixtape-Quiz/README.md

 The site was deployed to GitHub pages.
 The steps taken to deploy are as follows:
 1. Log in to [Github](https://github.com/)
 2. Navigate to [siobhanlgorman/80s-Mixtape-Quiz](https://github.com/siobhanlgorman/80s-Mixtape-Quiz) in the list of repositories
-3. In the GitHub repository, navigate to the [Settings](https://github.com/siobhanlgorman/80s-Mixtape-Quiz/settings) tab
+3. In the GitHub repository, navigate to the [Settings](https://github.com/siobhanlgorman/80s-Mixtape-Quiz/settings) tab or copy this link:
+*
 4. In Settings scroll down to [GitHub pages](https://github.com/siobhanlgorman/80s-Mixtape-Quiz/settings/pages) which opens in a new page.
 5. From the source section drop-down menu, select the Master Branch
 6. Once the master branch has been selected, the page is automatically refreshed and a display indicates the successful deployment and the link to the address.